instanda-technicaltest/eShopOnWeb/tests/PleaseWriteSomeTestsHere.md

 BUGS:
 Register Functionality

-1-	When I try an invalid email as shown below, the application accepts it and navigates to the account page.
+1-	When I try an invalid email as shown below, the application accepts them and navigates to the account page.
 This will result to create users without a valid email address.

 instanda@gmail
 abc@123